mattnaegi/portfolio-website/content/about/about-website/index.md

 If you find any bugs or inconsistencies please feel free to contact me, I am happy to receive feedback!

 ### source-code
-find the code on github:
+find the code to this website on github:
 [https://github.com/mattnaegi/portfolio-website](https://github.com/mattnaegi/portfolio-website)

 ### credits
 this website was created by me on the base of v2 of the solar low<--tech website. it was designed by "Marie Otsuka and Roel Roscam Abbing, the same people who were behind the first solar design.
-Marie Verdeil assisted throughout the process and coordinated the migration of the website." [source code](https://solar.lowtechmagazine.com/)
+Marie Verdeil assisted throughout the process and coordinated the migration of the website." [source code](https://github.com/lowtechmag/solar)